 The Amana Heritage Society maintains a group of arts-and-culture museums that display and interpret artifacts and photos of the history of the Amana Colonies.
 The Amana Heritage Museum is comprised of three 19th Century buildings, set in spacious grounds.
 The Noé House, built in 1864, was originally a communal kitchen and later a doctor’s residence.
 Recently updated exhibits in the Noé House trace the history and development of Amana, include stories about Amana residents, and display the varied crafts and industries of the Inspirationists.
 Temporary exhibits and special programs focus on particular aspects of Amana’s culture.
 The Schoolhouse was built Read more...

-This year, we are unable to offer our Village Voyage Tour in our 14 passenger van.
-We hope to be back on the road for you in 2021, but until then we are happy to have our Amana Colonies App to offer!
-You can find our app by scanning the QR code available here at this link, or by searching “Amana Colonies” in the app store on your smartphone.
-On the Amana Colonies App, you’ll find both an historic driving tour and an historic walking tour.
+You can find our free app by scanning the QR code available here at this link, or by searching “Amana Colonies” in the app store on your smartphone.
+On the Amana Colonies App, you’ll find two self-guided tour option: an historic driving tour and an historic walking tour.
 You’ll also be able to see driving maps, site information, and contact information for the Amana Colonies Visitors Center.
-If you don’t have a smartphone or would like any help, we are available at the Visitors Center from 10:00 am – 5:00 pm every day to get you more information and be sure you see everything that the Amana Colonies has to offer.
+If you don’t have a smartphone or would like any help, we are available at the Visitors Center from 9am-5pm Monday-Saturday and 10am-5pm on Sunday to get you more information and be sure you see everything that the Amana Colonies has to offer.

 The Amana Colonies Visitors Center is located at 622, 46th Ave. in Amana, sharing a parking lot with Price Creek Event Center, Heritage Designs Quilting & Needlework, and the Festhalle Barn.
 We can be reached at 319-622-7622.